grafana/grafana-iot-twinmaker-app/src/datasource/README.md

 6. (Optional) AWS developers may use a custom endpoint for testing

    a.
 Note: You cannot currently set an "Assume Role ARN" and a custom endpoint together
-   b.
-Note: Gamma endpoint : https://gamma.us-east-1.twinmaker.iot.aws.dev to test console local changes.

 7. Select your region

+8. Click "Save & test" to load your workspaces

+   a.
+The error "Missing WorkspaceID configuration" is expected to appear

-8. Enter your TwinMaker workspace ID.
+9. Select your TwinMaker workspace ID.
 Any query that uses this datasource instance will have access to resources within the workspace.

-9. Click “Save & test”
+10. Click “Save & test”